tifarekaseke/alu-shell/README.md

 # alu-shell

-# Scripts Description

-## 0-iam_betty
+# Hello World Script

-This script switches the current user to the user "betty".
+This script prints "Hello, World" to the standard output.